ropensci/plater/blog-post.md

 | B01    | Y      | Drug A    |
 | ...    | ...    | ...       |

 While this merges nicely into a data frame and solves the problem of indicating what each well is, it's actually not that easy to create by hand, especially in more realistic experiments with more variables and a more complex plate layout.
-There is a lot of risk for typo or copy-paste errors.
+Even worse, there is a substantial risk of typos and copy-paste errors.

 ## `plater` to the rescue

-The solution came from the plates themselves: store the data and mapping in the shape of the plate, which is how I think of it anyway, and then transform it into a tidy shape. #Put  something in here avbout how you get quantitative data from these experiments by putting it in a machine that reads something, turbidity, light, etc. Scientific instruments often provide data readout in the shape of a plate, in fact: you get back a spreadsheet with a grid of numbers shaped like your plate, with a cell for each well.
+The solution came from the plates themselves: store the data and mapping in the shape of the plate and then transform it into a tidy shape.
+Scientific instruments often provide data in the shape of a plate, in fact: you get back a spreadsheet with a grid of numbers shaped like your plate, with a cell for each well.

 My first step was to write a function to convert one of those plate-shaped grids to a data frame with two columns: one of plate IDs and one of the numbers (machine read-out).